pybricks/pybricks-api/doc/api/signaltypes.rst

 degrees per second, during one second (deg/s/s).
 This is also commonly written as  :math:`deg/s^2`.

-For example, you can adjust the rotational acceleration setting of a :class:`Motor <.builtins.Motor>` to change how smoothly or how quickly it reaches the constant speed set point.
+For example, you can adjust the rotational acceleration setting of a ``Motor`` to change how smoothly or how quickly it reaches the constant speed set point.